 Suffering a severe injury is costly.
 Not only do victims deal with a flood of medical bills, but many cannot work for some time.
 In the most severe cases, an accident victim can never return to work, placing an unimaginable financial burden on their household.
 If you were injured due to the carelessness of a property owner, you shouldn’t have to cope with financial struggles on top of physical struggles.
-The committed and dedicated legal team at Stewart J. Guss, Attorney at Law, is here to help you through these difficult times.
+The committed and dedicated legal team at Stewart J. Guss, Injury Accident Lawyers, is here to help you through these difficult times.
 We are committed to helping you GET THE COMPENSATION YOU DESERVE!

 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus on client-first compassion and our dedication to excellence.
 No matter where you’re located, we want to help.
 Contact us now – we’re open 24/7 and ready to give you a 100% FREE case evaluation.
 Call 800-898-4877 or CLICK HERE to submit your case for review.